Accurate and Efficient Low-Rank Model Merging in Core Space: The Core Space Merging Framework

 The proof, provided in \cref{appendix-sec:error}, leverages the properties of Frobenius norm and the orthonormality of $U_B^{(t)}$ and $\uref$.
 To formally demonstrate that our chosen reference basis $\uref$ minimizes the alignment error across all $T$ tasks (or equivalently maximize $||{U_B^{(t)}}^\top \uref ||_F^2$ for each task $t$), we first formulate the following constrained optimization problem for a single task, and then extend it to the multi-task scenario:

-where $\mathrm{tr}(\cdot)$ denotes the trace operator.
+and $\mathrm{tr}(\cdot)$ denotes the trace operator.
 The optimization domain is restricted to the Stiefel manifold $\mathcal{S}$ (\ie, the set of matrices with orthonormal columns).
-The following lemma characterizes the solution to this optimization problem: \begin{lemma} A solution $U^*$ to the quadratic program in \cref{eq:optimalreference} is given by a basis whose columns include the $r$ eigenvectors corresponding to nonzero eigenvalues of $B^{(t)} {B^{(t)}}^{\top}\in \mathbb{R}^{m\times m}$ or, equivalently, by the $r$ left singular vectors of the matrix $B^{(t)}$.
+The following lemma characterizes the solution to the following optimization problem:

+\begin{lemma} A solution $U^*$ to the quadratic program in \cref{eq:optimalreference} is given by a basis whose columns include the $r$ eigenvectors corresponding to nonzero eigenvalues of $B^{(t)} {B^{(t)}}^{\top}\in \mathbb{R}^{m\times m}$ or, equivalently, by the $r$ left singular vectors of the matrix $B^{(t)}$.
 Moreover, at the optimum, the objective attains its maximum value $r$, resulting in zero alignment error in \cref{eq:singularerror}. \end{lemma}

-We refer the reader to Appendix A.3 for a detailed proof.
+We refer the reader to \cref{appendix-sec:optimal-bases} for a detailed proof.
 Briefly, the result follows by applying the method of Lagrange multipliers to augment the optimization objective with the Stiefel manifold constraint and then enforcing stationarity by setting the gradient of the Lagrangian to zero.

 \tit{Extension to multiple tasks.} Achieving zero reconstruction error for a single model $t$ does not guarantee optimality for any other model $t' \neq t$.
 Therefore, we aim to identify a reference basis $U^{*}$ that jointly optimizes \cref{eq:optimalreference} across all $T$ models.
 We formulate this global problem as: